HannahCarney/pig-pong/README.md

 - [ ] Character can shoot
 - [ ] Game tests

-## Takeaway
+## Thoughts on this project

 Being able to understand and use new technologies like Phaser, and spent a lot of time designing how to implement the app before we wrote a single line of code.
+Testing the game feature though, it has been very hard.
+Our code is covered for the 35% and that is because we are still working testing the game feature and characters interaction.